Galleries and Urban Vibes: Moscow’s Art Districts

 Street art, media art, and design

 Since 2003, Artplay has been one of Moscow’s best-known clusters.
+It takes a significant place in Moscow travel guides as one of the city’s original creative spaces and a key stop for those interested in Moscow cultural attractions.
 Its free open-air museum integrates street art into the urban environment, while ARTPLAY MEDIA hosts immersive multimedia exhibitions.
+For anyone planning Moscow sightseeing or looking for unusual things to do in Moscow, this mix of formats makes it especially appealing.
 The space also underlines its creative status by housing the British Higher School of Art and Design, a key hub for young designers.
 Beyond exhibitions and lectures, Artplay is famous for its vintage markets and a wide range of trendy shops — from concept fashion boutiques to interior design showrooms.
 Expect concerts, lectures, festivals, and design stores galore.
 Hungry?
-Grab Chinese noodles, Spanish tapas, or craft coffee on site.
+Grab syrniki (slavic fried cottage cheese pancakes), Chinese noodles, Spanish tapas, or craft coffee on site.

 Address: 10 Nizhnyaya Syromyatnicheskaya St.